Kaz Hirai

-Kazuo "Kaz" Hirai (平井 一夫, Hirai Kazuo) is a Japanese businessman.
-He is best known as the former chairman of Sony Corporation, serving from April 2018 to June 2019, as well as president and CEO from April 2012 to April 2018.
-He also served as a board member of Sony Computer Entertainment and chairman and co-CEO of Sony Entertainment.
-He was noted by Entertainment Weekly as one of the most powerful executives in the entertainment industry.
-He led the Sony Computer Entertainment division between 2007 and 2012, and then became president and CEO of Sony in April 2012.
-Through his tenure as CEO, Sony experienced a resurgence during the 2010s.
-In 2018, Hirai stepped down as president and CEO, becoming chairman of Sony Corporation.
-He fully retired from Sony in June 2019, and retired from his role as a senior adviser to the company in June 2024.
+Kazuo "Kaz" Hirai (平井 一夫, Hirai Kazuo) is a Japanese businessman who has served in various positions at Sony Corporation beginning in 1984, including as president and CEO from April 2012 to April 2018 and as chairman from April 2018 to June 2019.

+Hirai had mostly been involved in Sony's entertainment businesses.
+He served as a board member of Sony Computer Entertainment and was noted by Entertainment Weekly in 2006 as one of the most powerful executives in the entertainment industry.
+He led this division between 2007 and 2012 succeeding Ken Kutaragi, before becoming CEO of the Sony group overall succeeding Howard Stringer.
+Through his tenure as CEO, Sony experienced a resurgence back to profitability and a shift towards entertainment and intellectual property.
+In 2018, Hirai stepped down as president and CEO to become chairman of Sony Corporation until he retired in June 2019, continuing as a senior adviser to the company until his full retirement in June 2024.

 Early life

 Kazuo Hirai was born on December 22, 1960, in Tokyo, where he attended the American School in Japan.
 Between 1973 and 1976, Hirai attended Valley Park Middle School in Toronto, Canada.
 The son of a wealthy banker, Hirai often traveled with his father across the world to California, New York, Canada and around Japan—a trait which Hirai noted to be a major factor in his later multi-continental business success.

 It was his interest in games that later brought him into the entertainment business.
 After graduating from the International Christian University in August 1984 with a Bachelor of Liberal Arts degree, Hirai was hired at CBS/Sony Inc. (now Sony Music Entertainment (Japan) Inc.), where he was involved in marketing international music within Japan.
 He eventually became head of Sony Computer Entertainment Japan's international business affairs office in New York.